VaidhyaMegha/vaidhyamegha-knowledge-graphs/docs/open_knowledge_graph_on_clinical_trials/Article.md

 # Introduction

-The objective of this project was to build a knowledge graph with clinical trial ids at the heart and below feature list in addition :
+A knowledge graph could be defined @hogan2021knowledge as xxx The objective of this project was to build a knowledge graph with clinical trial ids at the heart and below feature list in addition :

 ## Feature list